Acer wilsonii

+Acer campbellii ssp. wilsonii in Christchurch Botanic Gardens in Christchurch, Canterbury Region, New Zealand.

-Acer wilsonii, (in 三峡枫, meaning "Three Gorges maple"), is a species of flowering plant in the genus Acer, native to southeast and south-central China.
+Acer wilsonii (in 三峡枫, meaning "Three Gorges maple") is a species of flowering plant in the genus Acer, native to southeast and south-central China.
 It is considered by some authorities to be a subspecies of Campbell's maple, Acer campbellii subsp. wilsonii, but this is incorrect; it is in its own species complex.
-A tree typically 10 to 15 m tall, it prefers to grow in forests 900 to 2000 m above sea level.
+A tree typically tall, it prefers to grow in forests above sea level.